letsgogeeky/transcendence/README.md

 make up
 ```

-> 🏁 _And if everything boots correctly you should see this terminal output at the end:_
+> 🏁 _And if everything boots correctly the output should finish as follows:_
 ![makeup_succesful_output](readme_assets/makeup_success_output.png)

 ## 🚀 Usage